Contents

 Syntax

-The syntax of abs() function is
+The syntax of abs()

 abs(x)